MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsAnalogDevice.md

 # Get-CsAnalogDevice

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Returns information about the analog devices you can manage by using Microsoft Lync Server 2010.
-An analog device is a telephone or other device that is connected to the public switched telephone network.

-**Below Content Applies To:** Lync Server 2013

-Returns information about the analog devices you can manage by using Lync Server.
-An analog device is a telephone or other device that is connected to the public switched telephone network.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Returns information about the analog devices you can manage by using Skype for Business Server 2015.
+Returns information about the analog devices you can manage by using Skype for Business Server.
 An analog device is a telephone or other device that is connected to the public switched telephone network.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX